carolinefoshee/project-1/README.md

 4. Gender and BMI

 STEP 4:
-The relationship between the independent variables and dependent variable was calculated and to what degree they affect the insuarnce cost was determined.
+The relationship between the independent variables and dependent variable was calculated and to what degree they affect the insurance cost was determined.
 For this purpose the following plots were graphed,
 1. BMI Vs Insurance cost (For Smokers and Non-Smokers)
 2. Age Vs Insurance cost (For Smokers and Non-Smokers)
 3. Smoking Vs Insurance cost